 In Art History – a completion of a minimum of six courses (18 credit hours) of Art History and one course (3 credit hours) in Philosophy of Art.

-In Art Electives – Students must complete eight courses (24 credit hours) in Studio Art electives and at least one course (3 credit hours) in each of the following studio areas: Ceramics, Drawing, Painting, Photography, Sculpture, and Visual Design.
+In Art Electives – Students must complete eight courses (24 credit hours) in Studio Art electives and at least one course (3 credit hours) in each of the following studio areas: Ceramics, Drawing, Painting, Photography, Sculpture, and Graphic Design.
 With the approval of the School of Art, up to six credit hours taken outside the school may be counted as electives

 In selected media area, for a primary concentration – six courses (18 credit hours) in selected media area and one course (3 credit hours) in Professional Development.